Ben-C3012/Clock-/README.md

 # Clock

-A Digital Clock Using JS.
+A Digital Clock Using HTML CSS and JS.